 Time moves when you move in Superhot, a shooter distilling its mechanics into a polygonal portrayal of bullet-time.
-It doesn't take long to complete, but clearing a level without dying in a single hit is a challenging demand of mental forethought echoing the zen-like state of FPS professionals.
-A VR version of Superhot for the Oculus Rift is in the works, so you can make those Matrix moves in your living room without looking too ridiculous (or maybe not).
+It doesn't take long to complete, but clearing a level without dying in a single hit is a challenging demand of mental forethought echoing the of FPS professionals.
+A of Superhot for the Oculus Rift is in the works, so you can make those Matrix moves in your living room without looking too ridiculous (or maybe not).

 Street Fighter V